Frequently Asked Questions

 https://www.kalbarri.org.au/accommodation/camping-options

 Mornings are best during summer months, to avoid the southerly winds which usually come in late morning.
-Winter months, the beaches are beautiful at all times most days.
+Winter months, the beaches are beautiful at all times.
+Weather can change, it is always recommended to check the forecast.

-Blue Holes Beach is perfect for snorkelling, great for families and a lovely beach.
-Red Bluff is also popular for the experienced snorkler only!
+Blue Holes Beach is perfect for snorkeling, great for families and a lovely beach.
+Red Bluff is also popular for the experienced snorkeler only, when the water conditions are calm and safe!

 Just in front of the pelican feeding area is also popular with young families.